 - The regular functioning of the College’s residence hall communities

-- In accordance with the free traditions of the College community, audiences shall be allowed to ask questions of speakers unless considerations of time, format, or the like indicate otherwise.
+- Audiences shall be allowed to ask questions of speakers unless considerations of time, format, or the like indicate otherwise.

 - The speaker’s ability to speak and the audience’s right to see and to hear a speaker may not be unreasonably impeded.

-- It is assumed that all events will be open to those wishing to attend unless publicity indicates that the event is for members only.
+- Events will be presumed to be open to those wishing to attend unless publicity indicates that the event is restricted or limited.

-- Non-members of the College community are not permitted to be involved in public expression on College property unless they are invited and sponsored by an academic/administrative department or a recognized student or faculty organization.
+- Non-members of the College community, as defined below, are not permitted to be involved in public expression on College property unless they are invited and sponsored by an academic/administrative department or a recognized student or faculty organization.

 Examples of “Public Expression Activities”

-Assemblies, demonstrations, debates, forums, rallies, protests, picketing, speakers, etc. that are held on College property and that are open to the general campus community.
+Assemblies, demonstrations, debates, forums, rallies, protests, picketing, speakers, sidewalk chalk messaging, erecting signs, posting flyers, distributing leaflets, or the like that are held on College property.

 Definition of Members and Non-Members of the College Community